tsduck/tsduck/doc/notes/reactor.md

 ### Core Reactor

 Class `Reactor` is implemented.
 Based on epoll (Linux), kqueue (macOS and BSD), I/O Completion Ports (Windows).
-Timers and user events are included.
+Timers, user events, and synchronization on process termination are included.
 Non-blocking I/O (epoll, kqueue) and asynchronous I/O (IOCP) are implemented using distinct API's.

-Timers and user events are directly usable by applications.
+Timers, user events, and process synchronization are directly usable by applications.
 I/O management should be reserved to specialized "reactive" classes.

 We differentiate the class `Reactor` which is the core class for event dispatching and "reactive" classes.
 The latter are specialized classes which use a common